mark-watson/nlp_smalltalk/README.md

     lex inspect.

-If the inspector window shows an empty dictionary then the file lexicon.txt was not found.
+You can close the inspector window after seeing dictionary entries for the lexicon.
+If the inspector window shows an empty dictionary then the file lexicon.txt was not found and the installation failed.

 Try tagging a sentence: